flauwekeul/workshop-fp-fundamentals/src/INSTRUCTIONS.md

 ## Step 1️⃣

-Compose the 3 render functions in a functional style.
+Goal: compose the 3 render functions in a functional style.

 1. ❓ These render functions return nothing, what happens when you compose them with `pipe` or `flow`? (try it out!)